tinybike/argus/README.md

 With mTurk output files present in tests/batches, run

-	python batch_test.py [-valoff if you dont want to use train/validate split]
+	python batch_test.py -eval [-valoff if you dont want to use train/validate split]

 to create new output.tsv file with up-to-date feature vectors.
 Then run:

 	python train_relevance.py

-To reevaluate system performance with retrained classifier, run batch_test.py again.
+To reevaluate system performance with retrained classifier, run batch_test.py.

 If you want to train with some features off, open output.tsv and delete the classification or relevance symbol in the feature name.